-The first portion of each meeting is considered an executive session for review of any student remediation plans currently in progress.
-New remediation plans that have occurred since the last SPC meeting will be presented by the subcommittee chair first, followed by updates on progress of already existing remediation plans.
-The SPC will then vote to approve said new remediation plans.
-The executive session portion of the meeting may be attended by learning specialists, Counseling Services staff, as well as the representatives of Student Affairs and Clinical Affairs departments..
+A portion of any meeting without a student present is considered an executive session for review of any student remediation plans currently in progress.
+New remediation plans that have occurred since the last SPC meeting will be presented, followed by updates on progress new remediation plans.
+The executive session portion of the meeting may be attended by learning specialists, Counseling Services staff, as well as the representatives of Student Affairs and Clinical Affairs departments.
 Students are not allowed to attend any executive session of the committee.